tshakah/esp-hal-ota/README.md

 ## Limitations
 For now only works on esp32s3 (esp32c3 in the near future).

+## Features
+- Obviously OTA updates
+- Dynamic partitions reading (so no macros, no reading from partitions.csv) - fully automatic
+- Checking currently booted partition (using some pointer magic from ESP-IDF)
+- CRC32 verification

 ## Example
 This example uses embassy-net for TcpSocket, as you can see ota doesn't use async so you can easily use it with smoltcp.